 32 Head Over Heels - Frida is Agnetha's friend.
 She primps and goes shopping.
 Bjorn is henpecked.

 34 One Of Us - Agnetha moves into her flat after leaving Bjorn.
 She paints and hangs wallpaper.
 Among her things is a book called "The Divine Garbo."
 When the Swedish press wanted to irritate Agnetha, it called her the new Garbo.
-Greta Garbo was Sweden's great movie star known for her reclusiveness.
+Greta Garbo was Sweden's movie star known for her reclusiveness.
 Youth and beauty are fleeting!
-There is this idea of becoming different people at different times.

 35 The Day Before You Came - Agnetha makes eyes and has an affair with a man she meets on a train.